An engaging interactive webinar

-This hands-on, two-day advanced course will provide an in-depth analysis of lower extremity traumatic and overuse injuries affecting the youth athlete.
-This course will identify the latest evidence on tools to prevent, diagnose, and treat injuries unique to the youth athlete.
-Special emphasis will be spent on understanding the effects of maturational status on motor planning and injury risk.
+This one-day advanced webinar will provide course attendees with an in-depth analysis of lower extremity traumatic and overuse injuries affecting the youth athlete.
+This course will review the most current evidence on techniques to prevent, diagnose, and treat injuries unique to the lower extremity youth athlete.
+A special emphasis will be placed on the latest surgical and rehabilitation guidelines for patients who have undergone ACL, MPFL, and PAO reconstructive surgeries.
+In addition, careful consideration of the role that gender and maturational status plays on motor planning and injury risk will be examined.
 Each course attendee will leave with both didactic and hands-on assessment tools to make informed, evidence-based rehabilitation and return-to-activity decisions.
-Case studies will be utilized throughout the course to illustrate key concepts.
-This interactive course will allow course participants to enhance their diagnostic, examination and treatment skills of injured youth athletes.
-The overall course objective is to provide attendees with a thorough frame-work to make informed decisions that will enable the course attendee to become an asset in your community to youth athletes, parents, physicians, and coaches.
-A comprehensive course packet will include pictures, references and clinical pearls for quick reference in the clinic.
+The strategies taught in this advanced course will enable course attendees to provide their patients and clients with the highest quality of care that achieves excellent outcomes and value.

 - Identify the risks and potential benefits of early sport specialization in the youth athlete.